 Read on to find out the details, and get the background on why…

-We’re excited to announce that next month Beekeeper will also be adding a new entry-point for the app: Home!
+We’re excited to announce that Beekeeper also recently added a new entry-point for the app: Home!
 Home will be the one-stop-shop for the most important updates and shortcuts frontline workers need to find information quickly, saving valuable time for frontline teams everywhere.

 Frontline users can access notification settings, see recent updates, get an overview of all Streams, or start a new Chat, right when they open the app!
 What’s more, we’re also updating the design of the mobile app to make it more accessible and easier to identify important information.